The Robo Index — (algorithm: product_v1)

 Think CoinMarketCap for robots — an independent, methodology-driven source of truth — not G2, not Thomasnet, not Alibaba.
 Every robot in our database is ranked by the same formula, whether the company is a Fortune 500 incumbent or a two-person startup that has never heard of us.

-Robolist.ai exposes two distinct numbers.
-Conflating them would let our data coverage masquerade as a quality signal — which it isn't.
+Robolist.ai exposes two distinct measures.
+Conflating them would let our data coverage masquerade as a credibility signal — which it isn't.

 Profile Completeness (dashboard)